 Marantz receivers are well known for their warm sonic presentation.
-It’s a pleasant, somewhat warm and friendly tonal balance that is hard to find in many other receiver brands like McIntosh at the time.
+It’s a pleasant, somewhat warm, and friendly tonal balance that is hard to find in many other receiver brands like McIntosh at the time.

 This sound quality is the reason that Marantz receivers were ahead of other brands during the 1970s.

-The Marantz 2245 is shipped with a FM tuner.
+The Marantz 2245 is shipped with an FM tuner.
 The FM section is fitted with a dipole antenna that offers healthy signal strength and low background noise.
 However, there were receivers at the time that had better tuners.

 Additionally, the Marantz 2245 offers a Mid-tone adjustment.
 It also offers a low and hi-pass frequency filter along with loudness and muting.

 This receiver is nicely designed with a wood-grain cabinet, which is the typical look of a mid-1970s Marantz receiver.
 You can get it with a brushed aluminum faceplate or fully brushed aluminum as well.

 Please however keep in mind that the wood case can inhibit the flow of air into the unit somewhat which can result in overheating.

 To complete the design, the 2245 receiver comes with a blue tuning dial and flywheel tuner, which they called Gyro Touch Tuning.

 The 2245 is able to put out 45 watts per channel into 8 ohms.